Today's Top Gainer

 iv.
 Monitoring management performance and development;

 vi.
-Ability to contribute and monitor corporate governance practices;
+Ability to contribute to and monitor good governance practices;

-The Directors express their satisfaction over the evaluation process and results thereof.
+The Directors expressed their satisfaction over the evaluation process and the results thereof.

 NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS:

-During the year under review, a seperate meeting of Independent Directors was held on 28th March, 2018 wherein the performance of the Non-Independent Directors and the Board as a whole was reviewed.
+During the year under review, a meeting of Independent Directors was held on 14th February, 2019 wherein the performance of the Non-Independent Directors, the Chairman and the Board as a whole was reviewed.
 The Independent Directors at their meeting also assessed the quality, quantity and timeliness of flow of information between the Companys management and the Board of Directors of the Company.

 COMMITTEES OF THE BOARD:

-The Audit Committee presently comprises of Mr. Rajiv Singhi, Chairman, Mr. Arun Kumar Kothari, Mr. Hemal Kampani and Mr. Arindam Sarkar as Members.
-The terms of reference of the Audit Committee and the particulars of meetings held and attendance thereat are mentioned in the Report on Corporate Governance forming part of the this Annual Report.
+The Audit Committee presently comprises of Mr. Rajiv Singhi, Chairman, Mr. Arun Kumar Kothari, Mr. Hemal Kampani and Mr. Shirish G. Belapure as Members.
+The terms of reference of the Audit Committee, particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of this Annual Report.

 NOMINATION AND REMUNERATION COMMITTEE:

 The Nomination and Remuneration Committee presently comprises of Mr. Rajiv Singhi, Chairman, Mr. Arun Kumar Kothari, Mrs. Prabhawati Devi Kothari, Mr. Hemal Kampani and Mr. Arindam Sarkar as Members.
-The terms of reference of the Nomination and Remuneration Committee and the particulars of meetings held and attendance thereat are mentioned in the Report on Corporate Governance forming part of this Annual Report.
+The terms of reference of the Nomination and Remuneration Committee, particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of this Annual Report.

 COORPORATE SOCIAL RESPONSIBILITY COMMITTEE:

-The Corporate Social Responsibility Committee presently comprises of Mr. Arun Kumar Kothari, Chairman, Mr. Tarminder Singh Parmar and Dr. Amal Kumar Bhattacharya as Members.
-The terms of reference of the Corporate Social Responsibility Committee and the particulars of meetings held and attendance thereat are mentioned in the Report on Corporate Governance forming part of this Annual Report.
+The Corporate Social Responsibility (CSR) Committee presently comprises of Mr. Arun Kumar Kothari, Chairman, Mr. Tarminder Singh Parmar, Mr. Arindam Sarkar and Mr. Shirish G. Belapure as Members.
+The terms of reference of the CSR Committee, particulars of meetings held and attendance there at are mentioned in the Corporate Governance Report forming part of this Annual Report.

 STAKEHOLDERS RELATIONSHIP/GRIEVANCE COMMITTEE:

 The Stakeholders Relationship/Grievance Committee presently comprises of Mr. Hemal Kampani, Chairman, Mr. Arun Kumar Kothari, Mrs. Prabhawati Devi Kothari and Mr. Tarminder Singh Parmar as Members.
-The terms of reference of the Stakeholders Relationship/Grievance Committee and the particulars of meetings held and attendance thereat are mentioned in the Report on Corporate Governance forming part of this Annual Report.
+The terms of reference of the Stakeholders Relationship/Grievance Committee, particulars of meetings held and attendance thereat are mentioned in the Corporate Governance Report forming part of this Annual Report.

 POLICY ON DIRECTORS APPOINTMENT AND REMUNERATION:

-The Company has a Nomination and Remuneration Policy pursuant to Section 178 of the Companies Act, 2013 stating therein the Company policy on Directors appointment and remuneration.
-The said Policy is attached as "Annexure - 5" to this Annual Report.
-It may also be accessed at the Companys website at http://albertdavidindia. com/investor/sh information/policy/nr policy.pdf
+The Company has a Nomination and Remuneration Policy pursuant to Section 178 of the Companies Act, 2013 envisaging therein, inter-alia, the Companys policy on appointment and remuneration of Directors, Key Managerial Personnel and Senior Management Personnel.
+The said Policy is attached as "Annexure - 5" to this Report and may also be accessed at the Companys website at http://albertdavidindia.com/investor/sh_information/policy/ Nomination%20and%20Remuneration%20Policy%20(w.e.f.%20April%201,%202019).pdf

-The Company has established an effective Whistle Blower Policy pursuant to the Companies Act, 2013 and SEBI Listing Regulations, 2015.
-The said policy may be referred to at the Companys website at the following web link http://albertdavidindia.com/ investor/sh information/policy/whistle blower.pdf
+The Company has established an effective Whistle Blower Policy pursuant to the Companies Act, 2013.
+The said policy may be referred to, at the Companys official website at the following weblink http://albertdavidindia.com/ investor/sh_information/policy/Whistle%20Blower%20Policy%20(w.e.f.%20April%201,%202019).pdf

 The Whistle Blower Policy aims at conducting the affairs of the Company in a fair and transparent manner by adopting the highest standards of professionalism, honesty, integrity and ethical behavior.
 All permanent employees of the Company are covered under the Whistle Blower Policy.

-A mechanism has been established for employees to report concerns about unethical behavior, actual or suspected fraud or violation of Code of Conduct and Ethics.
-It also provides for adequate safeguards against the victimization of employees who avail of the mechanism and allows direct access to the Chairman of the Audit Committee in exceptional cases.
+A mechanism has been established for employees to report unethical behavior, actual or suspected fraud or violation of Code of Conduct and Ethics directly to the forum.
+It also provides for adequate safeguards against victimization of employees who avail the mechanism and allows direct access to the Chairman of the Audit Committee in exceptional cases.

-The Company as an organization is committed to provide a healthy environment to all employees and thus does not tolerate any discrimination and/or harassment in any form.
+The Company as an organization is committed to provide a healthy environment to all its employees, and thus, does not tolerate any discrimination and/or harassment in any form.
 The Company has in place a Prevention of Sexual Harassment Policy in line with the requirement of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The Company has set up Internal Complaint Committee which is chaired by a female employee of the Company.
-No complaints were received during the financial year 2017-2018.
+No complaints of sexual harassment were received during the financial year 2018-2019.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES:

-All contracts or arrangements with related parties, entered into or modified during the financial year, within the meaning of Section 188(1) of Companies Act, 2013 (the Act) were in the ordinary course of business and on an arms length basis and in compliance with the applicable provisions of the Companies Act, 2013 and the Listing Regulations.
-There are no material contracts or arrangements entered into by the Company during the year with Related Parties.
-There are no materially significant related party transactions entered into by the Company with promoters, directors, key managerial personnel or other designated persons or related party as per definition contained u/s 2(76) of the Act, which may have a potential conflict with the interest of the Company at large.
-Accordingly, the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014 in Form AOC-2 is not applicable.
+All contracts or arrangements with related parties, entered into or modified during the financial year were in the ordinary course of business and on an arms length basis and were in compliance with the applicable provisions of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+There is no material contract or arrangement entered into by the Company during the year with Related Parties and there is no materially significant related party transaction entered into by the Company with its promoters, directors, key managerial personnel or other designated persons or related party which may have a potential conflict with the interest of the Company at large.
+Accordingly, the disclosure of related party transactions as required under Section 134(3)(h) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014 in Form AOC-2 is not applicable.

-Your Directors draw attention of the members to Note No. 46 to the financial statement which set out related party disclosures.
+Your Directors draw attention of the members to Note No.52 to the Financial Statements which set out related party disclosures.

 PARTICULARS OF EMPLOYEES:

-Details of the ratio of the remuneration of each Director to the median remuneration of the employees of the Company and other details pursuant to Section 197(12) of the Companies Act, 2013 and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (as amended) is attached as "Annexure - 6" to this Annual Report.
+Details of the ratio of the remuneration of each director to the median remuneration of employees of the Company and other details pursuant to Section 197(12) of the Companies Act, 2013 and Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (as amended) is attached as "Annexure - 6" to this Report.

-Disclosure pertaining to Remuneration and Statement showing the names of top ten employees in terms of remuneration drawn, as required under Section 197(12) of the Act and Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (as amended) is attached as "Annexure-7" to this Annual Report.
+Disclosures pertaining to Remuneration and a Statement showing the names of top ten employees in term of remuneration drawn, as required under Section 197(12) of the Act and Rule 5(2) & 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (as amended) is attached as "Annexure-7" to this Annual Report.

 CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION & ANALYSIS:

-The Company has adopted and implemented a Risk Management Policy after identifying various risks which the Company encounters in the course of its business.
-Appropriate structures are present so that risks are inherently monitored and controlled inter alia through strict quality assurance measures.
-In the opinion of the Board, none of the risks faced by the Company threaten the existence of the Company.
-Financial risks the Company is exposed to are described in the appropriate notes to the financial statements.
+The Company has adopted and implemented a Risk Management Policy after identifying various risk factors which the Company encounters in the course of its business.
+Appropriate structures are present so that risks are inherently monitored and controlled inter-alia through strict risk mitigating measures.
+In the opinion of the Board, none of the risks faced by the Company threatens the existence of the Company.
+Financial risks, the Company is exposed to, are described in the appropriate notes to the financial statements.

-The Company has adequate internal control systems and procedures to combat risks.
+The Company has adequate internal control system and procedures for minimisation of risks.
 The risk management procedure is reviewed by the Audit Committee and Board of Directors on a quarterly basis at the time of review of quarterly financial results of the Company.